 Analyzing in a Custom Industry Aggregation Scheme

-In Projects using an Industry Aggregation scheme, there are no longer 546 Industries when you look Behind the i at the Region Overview.
+In Projects using an Industry Aggregation scheme, there are no longer 546 Industries when you look Region Details at the Region Overview.
 Instead, there are the three aggregated groups just created.

 Similarly, the Results are also aggregated.